xiangxinyue/xiangxinyue.github.io/about.md

 - Full-stack & systems fundamentals:
 Background in Java, C++, JavaScript/React, Node.js, and multi-platform development, supporting strong systems intuition and production resilience.

-I focus on building reliable and scalable quantitative infrastructure that integrates modeling, AI capabilities, and high-performance engineering to support robust decision-making in trading, risk, and investment environments.
+My focus is on building scalable, resilient quantitative infrastructure that integrates engineering, analytics, and AI capabilities to support front-office decision-making in trading, risk, and investment environments.

 ## Experience